braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide.md

 ### Custom Modal In-App Message

-The Custom Modal subclass can be used to create a `pickerView` that offers engaging ways to collect valuable user data.
-The example below shows how you can use Connected Content and the `pickerView` to capture custom attributes like Favorite Team from a dynamic list of items.
+An `ABKInAppMessageModalViewController` can be subclassed to leverage a `UIPickerView` offering engaging ways to collect valuable user data.
+The example below shows how you can use Connected Content and the `pickerView` to capture custom attributes from a dynamic list of items.

 {% include video.html id="dmaT61p8kW8" align="center" %}